Fiolstræde 7: Sitr historym 1689–1819

 No. 217 belonged to distiller Henrich Sørensen.
 His property was home to 32 residents in five households.
-The owner resided in the building with his wifeBodel Kierstine, their 10-year-old son, his mother-in-law Anne Lisbet, a caretaker, a maid and three lodgers.
+The owner resided in the building with his wife Bodel Kierstine, their 10-year-old son, his mother-in-law Anne Lisbet, a caretaker, a maid and three lodgers.
 Søren Andersen, a master butcher, resided in the building with his wife Inger Petersen, their two-year-old son, two butchers (employees), two butcher's apprentices and two maids.
 Christian Eberhard Woss, archivist at Geheimearkivet and the German Chancellery (justitsråd), resided in the building with a housekeeper and a maid.
 Jon Svensen, a workman, resided in the building with his wife Karen Jochumsdatter and their one-year-old daughter.
-Jørgen Albrecht Enghoff, a master joiner, resided in the building with his wife Sophia Amalia, their one-year-old daughter, a jouiner (employee), two joiner's apprentices and a maid.
+Jørgen Albrecht Enghoff, a master joiner, resided in the building with his wife Sophia Amalia, their one-year-old daughter, a joiner (employee), two joiner's apprentices and a maid.

 The southern property (old No. 217) was listed in the new cadastre of 1806 as No. 206 in Klædebo Quarter, owned by distiller Mads Marcussen.
 The northern property (old No. 216) was listed as No. 207 in Klædebo Quarter, owned by Carsten S. Ingemann.